Millard Fontenot - Biography

 The desire for a men’s fiber-craft community was becoming more and more apparent both with the proliferation of on-line men’s fiber communities, but also with the emergence of the Men’s Knitting Retreats in various locales around the world.
 It was in the on-line knitting communities where Mill ended up meeting his life partner, Kerry Shannon.
 In 2012, after corresponding with each other, Kerry and Mill finally met, cementing what was to become the poster-couple of the men who knit communities.
 Within a few years, Mill had relocated with Kerry to California to settle in with their beloved pets, Suki, Jon and Ponch.

-When Mill unexpectedly died at the young age of 43, his life partner, Kerry wanted to find some way to honor Mill’s passion for the men’s knitting community and so he asked if we could set up a charitable fund in his memory that helps fund the various scholarship funds of the regional men’s knitting retreats.
+When Mill unexpectedly died on Thursday, March 15, 2018 at the young age of 43, his life partner, Kerry wanted to find some way to honor Mill’s passion for the men’s knitting community and so he asked if we could set up a charitable fund in his memory that helps fund the various scholarship funds of the regional men’s knitting retreats.